ds3002/course/practice/12-nosql-database/README.md

 ```
 db.data.find(ObjectId("5553a998e4b02cf7151195d3")).pretty();
 ```
-6. Finally, using the code below insert a new record:
+6. Finally, using the code below insert a new record.
+After insertion, can you retrieve this record?
 ```
 db.data.insertOne({
         "st" : "x+85600-124000",